It’s likely you need at least some insurance. Most photographers do.

 The insurance works by paying for extra help if it’s needed, paying for the costs of moving, paying for lost revenue and paying for medical expenses.

-Cover for other business stuff
+Insurance for other business things

 Running a business is fraught with problems.
 There’s a huge amount of legislation in the UK and Europe to keep up with, accompanied by an equal number of legal pitfalls for the unprepared.